WEC-Sim/WEC-Sim/_sources/publications.txt

 [7] R. So, A. Simmons, T. Brekken, K. Ruehl, and C. Michelen, “`Development of PTO-SIM: A Power Performance Module for the Open-Source Wave Energy Converter Code WEC-SIM <http://energy.sandia.gov/wp-content/uploads/2014/06/SAND2015-2069C.pdf>`_,” in Proceedings of the 34th International Conference on Ocean, Offshore and Arctic Engineering, OMAE 2015, St. John’s, Newfoundland, Canada, 2015.

-[8] M. Lawson, B. Garzon, F. Wendt, Y. Yu, and C. Michelen, “`COER Hydrodynamics Modeling Competition: Modeling the Dynamic Response of a Floating Body Using the WEC-SIM and FAST Simulation Tools <http://www.nrel.gov/docs/fy15osti/63594.pdf>`_,” in Proceedings of the 34th International Conference on Ocean, Offshore and Arctic Engineering, OMAE 2015, St. John’s, Newfoundland, Canada, 2015.
+[8] M. Lawson, B. Garzon, F. Wendt, Y.-H. Yu, and C. Michelen, “`COER Hydrodynamics Modeling Competition: Modeling the Dynamic Response of a Floating Body Using the WEC-SIM and FAST Simulation Tools <http://www.nrel.gov/docs/fy15osti/63594.pdf>`_,” in Proceedings of the 34th International Conference on Ocean, Offshore and Arctic Engineering, OMAE 2015, St. John’s, Newfoundland, Canada, 2015.

-[9] N. Tom, M. Lawson, and Y. Yu, “`Recent Additions in the Modeling Capabilities for the WEC-Sim-v1.1 Wave Energy Converter Design Tool <http://www.nrel.gov/docs/fy15osti/63905.pdf>`_,” in Proceedings of the 25th International Offshore and Polar Engineering Conference, ISOPE 2015, Kona, HI, 2015.
+[9] N. Tom, M. Lawson, and Y.-H. Yu, “`Recent Additions in the Modeling Capabilities for the WEC-Sim-v1.1 Wave Energy Converter Design Tool <http://www.nrel.gov/docs/fy15osti/63905.pdf>`_,” in Proceedings of the 25th International Offshore and Polar Engineering Conference, ISOPE 2015, Kona, HI, 2015.

 [10] R. So, S. Casey, S. Kanner, A. Simmons, and Brekken, T. K. A., “`PTO-Sim: Development of a Power Take Off Modeling Tool for Ocean Wave Energy Conversion <http://energy.sandia.gov/wordpress/../wp-content/uploads/2014/06/2015-IEEE-PES_PTO-Sim_Nak.pdf>`_,” in Proceedings of the IEEE Power and Energy Society General Meeting, PES 2015, Denver, CO, 2015.